-Behaviors that may indicate a Dual Sensory Impairment
+Behaviors that may indicate a Dual Sensory Loss

-The following questions are designed to help parents and professionals determine if there is a possibility of a hearing and vision loss.
-Every child who is suspected of having an impairment should receive complete hearing and vision assessments.
+The following questions are designed to help parents and professionals determine if there is a suspicion of a hearing and vision loss.
+Every child who is suspected of having these behaviors should receive comprehensive hearing and vision assessments.

 Does the child or student: